 And Still Learning

-- In 2018, St. Andrew's-Sewanee School created Professional Learning Communities (PLCs), part of a new faculty observation and professional growth plan that capitalizes on the collegial nature of the SAS faculty and ensures that all faculty participate in a continual program of professional development.
+- Professional Learning Communities (PLCs), part of our faculty observation and professional growth plan, capitalize on the collegial nature of the SAS faculty and ensures that all faculty participate in a continual program of professional development.
 Each PLC is made up of 5-6 faculty members representing a variety of disciplines, grade levels, and experience.
 PLCs gather formally several times per year and conduct mini-class visits to each other's classrooms throughout the year.
 PLC members have the opportunity to exchange teaching and classroom management strategies, discuss pedagogy, and create shared objectives grounded in the principles of challenge, balance and joy.